shiv122/shiv122/README.md

-- 👋 Hi, I’m @shiv122
+- 👋 Hi, I’m Shiv
-- 👀 I’m interested in ...
+- 👀 I’m interested in Solving problems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning react.js and django
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 Mail : shivtiwari627@gmail.com

 <!---
 shiv122/shiv122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.